Dimensionality Reduction, PCA Intro

 Next, we will need to calculate the "covariance" matrix of that input matrix.
 In other words, we will compute the covariance matrix for each example and after that, we will take the mean of them.

-Matrix Z will be our new points with k dimension.
+Matrix Z will be our new point with k dimension.
 U reduce will be the matrix, which contains all necessary vectors.
 This is how PCA works.

 The Intuition of PCA (Principal Components Analysis)